ALI-P48/CrowdSimulation/README.md

 A modular, component-based crowd simulation demo using `Steering Behavior` system for Unity, implementing `Seek`, `Arrive`, `PathFollow`, and `AvoidanceBehavior` with optimized crowd avoidance using the Unity Job System and Burst Compiler.
 Designed for efficient NPC movement in 3D games, with support for path-following and collision avoidance.

 ![Preview-01.gif](Previews/Preview-01.gif)
+[The frame rate of this gif preview was lowered for smaller file size.]

 ## Features
 - **Modular Design**: Behaviors (`Seek`, `Arrive`, `PathFollow`, `AvoidanceBehavior`) implement the `ISteeringBehavior` interface, allowing easy addition of new behaviors.